rkyzk/your-poetry/documents/README.md

 ## Overview

 Your Poetry offers an interactive platform where users can share their poems and give/get comments on each other’s poems.
 The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems/profiles.
 In addition users can also make their own profiles to let others know a few things about themselves.
-The app offers users opportunities to be creative, to share their art and to inspire others.
+The purpose of the app is to offer users opportunities to be creative, to share their art and to inspire others.

 ## User Stories